deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 If that data has changed, and the relationships between the different variables and target label have changed, our model may not be as accurate as it was before.

-Detecting drift is an important warning sign that our model may be not as accurate as we think, and that it should be adjusted or retrained on different data.
+Detecting drift is an important warning sign that our model may be not as accurate on the new data compared to the training data, and that it should be adjusted or retrained on different data.
-In production environments, detecting drift is often the only way to know that our model is inaccurate, as in many domains the label is unknown for some time after the prediction.
+In production environments, detecting drift (and other measured derived from drift, such as model confidence) is often the only way to know that our model performance is deteriorating, as in many cases the label is unknown for some time after the prediction is made.

-Important to note that not all changes in data are drift.
+It is important to note that not all changes in data represent drift.
 For example, periodic changes in data due to daily, weekly or seasonal changes are usually not considered drift, as they can be predicted in advance and the model can learn from past data samples.